Ask Pauline a Question

 Citi PayAll provides a way for Citi credit card holders to pay rent and other bills.
 You access the Citi PayAll portal through the Citi app, enter the recipient’s BSB and account number, and set up the transaction either as a one-off or recurring payment.

-In terms of points earning, Citi credit cards earning Citi Rewards Points can earn 1 point per $1, while cards earning on the Citi Qantas Rewards or Emirates Skywards Rewards programs can earn 0.5 points per $1.
+In terms of points earning, Citi credit cards earning Citi Rewards Points can earn 1 point per $1, while cards earning on the Citi Qantas Rewards or on the discontinued Emirates Skywards Rewards programs can earn 0.5 points per $1.

 The standard fee on all Citi PayAll transactions is 2%, although Citi sometimes reduces or waives the fee if it’s running a promotional offer.